Kuatsu/react-native-reshared/README.md

 yarn patch-package
 ```

+> [!TIP]
-**Note**: There's an [open issue](https://github.com/expo/expo-cli/issues/4293) in the Expo repository regarding this problem.
+> There's an [open issue](https://github.com/expo/expo-cli/issues/4293) in the Expo repository regarding this problem.
 Once it's resolved, this step will no longer be necessary.

 ## Documentation